benwiz/games/README.md

 ## To Do

-- Game length select should not be visible if game is started
 - Reset button has broken

 - Make the selects look good, probably in one row, outlined, all the same width